ArctosDB/documentation-wiki/_documentation/catalog.markdown

 `Collection .
 Institution_Acronym VARCHAR2(20) not null`

+## Institution Acronym

-**Institution Acronym:** Abbreviation of the institution that hosts the catalog.
+ Abbreviation of the institution that hosts the catalog.
 For example, "MVZ" for Museum of Vertebrate Zoology, "UAM" for University of Alaska Museum (of the North), "MSB" for Museum of Southwestern Biology.
 Generally, these values are the same as those